ipo-exe/abm-cue/docs/install_windows.md

 This is the _unsafest_ way
 to execute the app file since **you might commit unwanted detrimental changes to the source code**.
-One advantage, tough, is that if you are dealing with executing issues you may inform yourself about the error types returned from the system.
+One advantage, tough, is that if you are dealing with execution issues you may inform yourself about the error types returned from the system.